troymessina/ElectronicsLab/chapters/04RCCircuits.md

 ```

 # Fun with RC Circuits
-Write these up for extra fun stuff to do
+%Write these up for extra fun stuff to do.
+You are not required to do this section, but if you want to, you can.
 ![fun RC circuits](../figures/ch4_rc/FunRCcircuits.jpg)